-18. Konica Minolta Planetarium
+18. Watch the starry sky at Konica Minolta Planetarium

 Go stargazing when in Ikebukuro.
 Sunshine City is also home to a planetarium operated by Japanese tech giant, Konica Minolta, offering a mesmerizing experience of viewing the galaxy.
 On top of its state-of-the-art effects, the theater is equipped with special seats to make this special trip to the cosmos relaxing and heavenly in all ways possible.
 Choose a show and book your tickets online via their official website below.

 Address: Rooftop Sunshine City World Import Mart Building, 3-1-3 Higashi-Ikebukuro, Toshima-ku, Tokyo